 Lambert Theisen

-→ Computational Engineer, PhD Student, Digital Creator.
+→ Computational Engineer, Applied Mathematician, Digital Creator.

 @ RWTH Aachen University / University of Stuttgart